tsladecek/gosqlgen/README.md

 - `max` - maximum value (relevant for numeric columns)
 - `length` - maximum length (relevant for string columns)
 - `charSet (a, b, c, d)` - alphabet (relevant for string columns)
-- `valueSet (val1, val2, val3)` - set of allowed values (relevant for string columns).
-Format specifier
+- `enum (val1, val2, val3)` - set of allowed values (relevant for string columns). *Format specifier*
-- `json` - string will be formatted as json (relevant for string columns).
-Format specifier
+- `json` - string will be formatted as json (relevant for string columns). *Format specifier*
-- `uuid` - string will be formatted as uuid (relevant for string columns).
-Format specifier
+- `uuid` - string will be formatted as uuid (relevant for string columns). *Format specifier*

-Format specifiers dictate some specific format of the output strings.
+*Format specifiers* dictate some specific format of the output strings.
 Only one must be supplied.
 The tool will not raise any errors if more are used within the tag.
-However, currently there is no guarantee which will be chosen.
+In such case, the last (right most) format specifier will be used

 ## Example